All in One View

 These labels can be viewed from the Issues and Pull Requests pages.

-As you can see, several of these are aimed towards large, open-source communities with many collaborators.
+Several of these labels are aimed towards large, open-source communities with many collaborators.
 This is not always the case in Research Software Engineering, however, so we will need to modify these.

 Modifying Labels